The 23 Best Roadside Attractions in the Great Plains

 18. Wall Drug, South Dakota

 Wall Drug currently attracts about two million visitors each year.
 It is the perfect place for a stopover and you are sure to enjoy a delicious, quick, home-style meal.
+Also, once you’ve visited, you’ll spot Wall Drug bumper stickers all across the country – showing how popular this quirky roadside attraction is.

 19. World’s Largest Ball of Twine, Kansas

-Stopover and add some more twine to the World’s Largest Ball of Twine.
+Stop and add some more twine to the World’s Largest Ball of Twine.
 Frank Stoeber started this unique roadside attraction in 1953.
 It has since become an identity for Cawker City in Kansas.

 Every August, the town holds a twine-a-thon where residents and visitors come together to add more twine to the ball.
 Tourists can also call ahead to make arrangements to add more twine to the ball.